cheald/manticore/README.md

 response_code = MyClient.get("http://www.google.com/").code
 ```

-Mixing the client into a class will create a new new pool.
+Mixing the client into a class will create a new pool.
 If you want to share a single pool between clients, specify the `shared_pool` option:

 ```ruby
 class MyClient